RTX 3090 for AI: Best Value GPU for Local LLM Hosting

 Concurrent users: 2-5

 Workable for premium use cases where quality matters more than speed.
-Comparable to GPT-4 quality.
+Strong output quality for most use cases.

 Fine-Tuning Performance